coolwanglu/quine-chameleon/README.md

   - No undefined behaviors
   - No compiler/interpreter warnings
   - As short as possible
-  - The main class/module name must be `qc`, if required
+  - The main class/module name must be `QC`, if required
 - Behavior
   - Random sequence should not remain the same
     * Set random seed when necessary